-Has your internet connection become slower than it should be?
-There may be a chance that you have some malware, spyware, or adware that is using your internet connection in the background without your knowledge.
+Your PC makes lots of Internet connections in a day’s business, and not all of them are necessarily sites you’re aware connections are happening with.
+While some of these connections are harmless, there is always a chance that you have some malware, spyware, or adware using your Internet connection in the background without your knowledge.
 Here’s how to see what’s going on under the hood.

-At the command prompt, type the following command and press Enter.
+At the prompt, type the following command, and then press Enter.

 netstat -abf 5 > activity.txt